Pulmonary Embolism (PE)

 • Blood clot

-Usually the blood clot forms in a leg or pelvic vein when blood flow slows down or stops, as may occur in the leg veins when a person stays in one position for a long time after an injury (for example, a hip fracture), major surgery, or prolonged sitting during travel.
-Other causes include conditions that make the blood more likely to clot or the presence of a foreign substance within the bloodstream (for example, an intravenous catheter).
+Usually the blood clot forms in a vein in a leg or the pelvis when blood flow slows down or stops, as may occur in the leg veins when a person stays in one position for a long time after an injury (for example, a hip fracture), major surgery, or prolonged sitting during travel.
+Other causes include conditions that make the blood more likely to clot or the presence of a foreign substance within the bloodstream (for example, an intravenous catheter in a large vein).

 The cause of blood clots in the veins may not be discernible, but many times predisposing conditions (risk factors) are obvious.
 These conditions include